 - Currently, console/telnet/web does not support the key-based authentication mode.
-Therefore, when the service type is console/telnet/web, does not select key-based authentication as the authentication type. - > ssh supports two authentication modes, that is, password-based authentication and key-based authentication. - > The switch supports a maximum of nine users. - ➤ Default user admin cannot be deleted.
-The default service (console, telnet, ssh, web) and level (administration level) of this user cannot be modified, but the default password (123) can be modified. - > For the switch access mode of console/telnet/web, please see the "2 Switch Access" section. - ➤ For the switch access mode of ssh, please see the "5.11 SSH Server Configuration" section.

-2. Modify and delete user information
+Therefore, when the service type is console/telnet/web, does not select key-based authentication as the authentication type. - ssh supports two authentication modes, that is, password-based authentication and key-based authentication. - > The switch supports a maximum of nine users. - When there are multiple users with admin permission, the default user can be deleted, and the last user with admin permissions cannot be deleted.default user admin cannot be deleted.
+The default service (console, telnet, ssh, web) and level (administration level) of this user cannot be modified, but the default password (123) can be modified. - > For the switch access mode of console/telnet/web, please see the "2 Switch Access" section. - > For the switch access mode of ssh, please see the "5.12 SSH Server Configuration" section. - 2.
+Modify and delete user information

-Click the user entry under user configuration list in Figure 27.
-You can modify and delete the user configuration, as shown in Figure 28.
+Click the user entry under user configuration list in Figure 31.
+You can modify and delete the user configuration, as shown in Figure 32.